-Note: This document has been updated as of March 10, 2017 to reflect our continuing research on the subject, as well as changes to macOS 10.13 High Sierra.
+Note: This document has been updated as of November 1, 2017 to reflect our continuing research on the subject, as well as changes to macOS 10.13 High Sierra.

 There are a number of programs, processes, and tasks that your Mac runs either periodically or all the time in the background.
 Many of these programs are essential, but many are not and disabling them will increase the total percentage of your computer's resources which are available to QLab.

 What follows here is a list of the programs or processes which we recommend disabling, and instructions for doing so.
 This section presupposes a basic understanding of macOS and at least a passing familiarity with the Terminal.

 Click here to download our "Prep and Restore" workspace.
 The workspace contains two script cues; one which executes all the prep steps below (not including the video-specific ones, that require Terminal commands.
 The the other Script cue reverses these steps.
 The scripts will ask for your admin password because these commands require administrator privileges.
 Nothing sneaky is going on.